vahid.niasar@manchester.ac.uk +44 (0) 161 52 93 082

 Well-scale predictive modelling

-WP4 will deliver a high-impact research all fundamental science established in WP1 and WP2 and the engineering tools developed in WP3 will be employed to address real-life laboratorial and field-scale challenge related to the injection of supercritical CO2 in hypersaline aquifers and subsequent injectivity loss.
-Three candidate CCS fields are Endurance, Quest and Snohvit.
-BP, Equinor, Shell support the PINCH project by providing required data from the aforementioned fields and technical advise.
+WP4 focuses on high-impact research, leveraging the fundamental science established in WP1 and WP2, along with the engineering tools developed in WP3, to address real-world challenges related to the injection of supercritical CO2 into hypersaline aquifers and subsequent injectivity loss.
+Three candidate CCS fields—Endurance, Quest, and Snøhvit—will be studied.
+BP, Equinor, and Shell will support the project by providing necessary field data and technical advice.

 Publications